Louisiana French: Varieties

-Taxonomies for classing Louisiana French have changed over time.
-Until the 1960s and 1970s, Louisianans themselves, when speaking in French, referred to their language as français or créole.
-In English, they referred to their language as "Creole French" and "French" simultaneously."Le problème de la démarcation des variétés de langues en Louisiane: étiquettes et usages linguistiques."
+Taxonomies for classing Louisiana French have changed over time."Le problème de la démarcation des variétés de langues en Louisiane: étiquettes et usages linguistiques."
 Le français en Amérique du nord: état présent.
 Ed.
 Albert Valdman, Julie Auger, and Deborah Piston-Hatlen.
 Québec: Les Presses de l'Université de Laval, 2005.
 349-367.Michael D. Picone.
 "Enclave Dialect Contradiction: an external overview of Louisiana French."
 American Speech 72(2), Summer 1997.
 117-153.

 In 1968, Lafayette native James Domengeaux, a former US Representative, created the Council for the Development of French in Louisiana (CODOFIL), whose mission was to oversee the promotion, visibility, and expansion of French language usage in Louisiana.
 His mission was clear: (re)create a European French bastion in Louisiana by making all Louisianans bilingual in International French and English.
 To accomplish his goals, he teamed up with political leaders in Canada and France, including former French President Georges Pompidou.
 He found Louisiana French too limiting, so he imported francophone teachers from Europe, Canada and the Caribbean to teach normative French in Louisiana schools.
 His penchant for International French caused him to lose support in Louisiana: most Louisianans, if they were going to have French in Louisiana schools, wanted Louisiana French, not "Parisian French."Becky Brown.
 "The Development of a Louisiana French Norm."
 French and Creole in Louisiana.
 Ed.
 Albert Valdman.
 Springer, 1997: 215-220.Constantino Ghini et al. Statewide CODOFIL Program of French Instruction in the Elementary Grades, 1974-75, Evaluation Report.
 Baton Rouge and New Orleans: Ghini & Associates and Louisiana State Department of Education, 1975.Michael Hebert.
 "CODOFIL et l'enseignement du français en Louisiane (CODOFIL and the teaching of French in Louisiana)."
 Louisiana Review 3(1), 1974: 93-95.Anne L. Simon.
 "CODOFIL: A case study of an ethnic interest group."
 MA Thesis, University of Southwestern Louisiana, 1977.